Emergent-gravity Hall effect from quantum geometry

 \textit{Conclusion}.
 We have investigated transport phenomena in systems with spatial, momentum, temporal, and external-parameter dependencies.
 By incorporating nonadiabatic effects into the semiclassical description of electron wave packets, we find that various Christoffel symbols govern the dynamics and hence transport phenomena.
 We propose the emergent-gravity Hall effect, driven by real-space gravity encoded in the real-space Christoffel symbol, which appears in systems such as a single magnetic skyrmion.
-We have also shown that Christoffel symbols in momentum space lead to nonlinear Hall responses, while those involving time dependencies describe gravitatinal anomalous velocity and gravitational Lorentz force, also giving rise to Hall effects.
+We have also shown that Christoffel symbols in momentum space lead to nonlinear Hall responses, while those involving time dependencies describe gravitational anomalous velocity and gravitational Lorentz force, also giving rise to Hall effects.
 Our formulation treats all variables on an equal footing and offers a unified framework for investigating effects of effective gravity in quantum systems.

 \textit{Note added}.
 During the preparation of our manuscript, we became aware of two related works.
 Reference~\cite{onishi_emergent_2025} discusses emergent gravity from real-space spin textures based on a U(2) gauge field.
 Reference~\cite{ren_momentum-space_2025} develops a nonadiabatic formalism similar to this paper, but limited to momentum-space effects.
-These works do not discuss Hall effect.
+These works do not discuss Hall effects.
+During the review process, Ref.~\cite{ren_analogue_2025} appeared, which discusses emergent gravity in a general phase-space framework but does not address transport effects.

 \textit{Acknowledgements}.
 HY is supported by Japan Society for the Promotion of Science (JSPS) KAKENHI Grant Number JP24KJ1109 and by MEXT Initiative to Establish Next-generation Novel Integrated Circuits Centers (X-NICS) Grant Number JPJ011438.
-TY is supported by Japan Society for the Promotion of Science (JSPS) KAKENHI Grant Numbers 25K07221 and JP30578216.
+TY is supported by Japan Society for the Promotion of Science (JSPS) KAKENHI Grant Numbers 25K07221.